MickyMori/Lab_assignment_1/README.md

 -----------------------

 * Implement a more sophisticated navigation algorithm for smoother movement between markers.
-* Enhance error handling and recovery mechanisms for better resilience in marker detection scenarios.
+* Enhance error handling and recovery mechanisms for better resilience in marker detection scenarios, since the robot can struggle with the marker recognition.